- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I crawled sluggishly from the bedding and used a tree to help me stand up.
 “Why sundown?”
 I mumbled half-heartedly as I brushed the dirt from my clothes and cloak.

 “People rarely ever come from these woods.
-The only creatures known to live here are the remaining Immortals and several mystical forest dwellers that can’t always be trusted, and for good reason…” he began wrapping up all the blankets I had been spread out on.
+The only creatures known to live here are some of the remaining Immortals and several mystical forest dwellers that can’t always be trusted, and for good reason…” he began wrapping up all the blankets I had been spread out on.
 “Although I suppose there is the occasional traveler who unknowingly stumbles in from an area that is not blocked off.”
 He shrugged lightly with the bundles on his shoulders, “besides, if we just came out at night, it would cause a terrible panic.
 Our presence will already be unsettling.”
 He easily tied the packs onto Orion like an expert, which he most likely became in all the time I had been asleep.

 I smacked my forehead for that.

-The Immortal and Orion chuckled softly at me; this was already turning out to be the beginning of a very long day.
+The Immortal and Orion chuckled softly at me.
+This was already turning out to be the beginning of a very long day.

 Chapter One